 This project addresses the challenge of transforming available mobility data into a consistent format suitable for analysis in a range of research areas such as public health, transport analytics, emergency and disaster management, and border security.
 Bringing these datasets together will improve the quality and coverage of existing datasets.

 The final data asset will be hosted and made publicly available on the Australian Urban Research Infrastructure Network (AURIN), enabling data downloads at different spatial and temporal resolutions.

-This project supports any research that requires an understanding of the patterns of human movement across Australia.
-For example, this dataset could be used in the health domain to model and predict the spread of infectious diseases.
-In addition to infectious disease modelling, this data asset can be utilised in numerous other areas of research such as, transport analytics, emergency and disaster management, and border security.
+This project supports research requiring an understanding of the patterns of human movement across Australia, such as in the health domain to model and predict the spread of infectious diseases.
+The data asset will also be useful in other areas of research such as transport analytics, emergency and disaster management, and border security.

 Urban planners, engineers, and government agencies requiring an understanding of the patterns of human movement across Australia will benefit from access to the Mobility Australia data asset.